Rprog-06/Shopping-Cart/README.md

 1. The application is a single-vendor e-commerce platform
 2. No user authentication is required (for MVP)
 3. The cart is persisted in localStorage
-4. All prices are in USD
+4. All prices are in Rupees

-## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.